-Any student who is admitted to a degree program and is conducting research, scholarship, or a creative activity with a faculty mentor can apply for an Undergraduate Research Fellowship.
-Projects in any discipline can apply for an Undergraduate Research Fellowship.
+Any student who is admitted to a degree program and is conducting research, scholarship, or a creative activity with a faculty mentor can apply for an Undergraduate Research Grant.
+Projects in any discipline can apply for an Undergraduate Research Grant.
 You must have a faculty mentor endorse the project and write a letter of support for the application.

 The Office of Undergraduate Research interprets "research" to be any co-curricular or extra-curricular activity that contributes to student learning and involves the direct application of principles within the field of study.
 Given the wide range of disciplines and student interests at Central, it is only fitting that the Office of Undergraduate Research supports all forms of student inquiry.